LayerZero-Labs/devtools/examples/oft-solana/README.md

 ### Create the Solana OFT

+:information_source: In all the OFT patterns listed below, the SPL token's Mint Authority is set to the **Mint Authority Multisig**, which always has the **OFT Store** as a signer.
+The multisig is fixed to needing 1 of N signatures.

+:information_source: For **OFT** and **OFT Mint-And-Burn Adapter**, you have the option to specify additional signers through the `--additional-minters` flag.
+If you choose not to, you must pass in `--only-oft-store true`, which means only the **OFT Store** will be a signer for the \_Mint Authority Multisig\*.

+:warning: If you choose to go with `--only-oft-store`, you will not be able to add in other signers/minters or update the Mint Authority.

-For OFT:
+#### For OFT:

 ```bash
 pnpm hardhat lz:oft:solana:create --eid 40168 --program-id <PROGRAM_ID>
 ```

-:warning: You may specify the `--additional-minters` flag to add a CSV of additional minter keys to the mint multisig.
+:warning: Use `--additional-minters` flag to add a CSV of additional minter addresses to the Mint Authority Multisig.
 If you do not want to, you must specify `--only-oft-store true`.
-If you choose the latter approach, you can never substitute in a different mint authority.

-For OFTAdapter:
+#### For OFTAdapter:

 ```bash
 pnpm hardhat lz:oft-adapter:solana:create --eid 40168 --program-id <PROGRAM_ID> --mint <TOKEN_MINT> --token-program <TOKEN_PROGRAM_ID>
 ```

-For OFT Mint-And-Burn Adapter (MABA):
+#### For OFT Mint-And-Burn Adapter (MABA):

 ```bash
 pnpm hardhat lz:oft:solana:create --eid 40168 --program-id <PROGRAM_ID> --mint <TOKEN_MINT> --token-program <TOKEN_PROGRAM_ID>
 ```

-:warning: You may specify the `--additional-minters` flag to add a CSV of additional minter keys to the mint multisig.
-If you do not want to, you must specify `--only-oft-store store`.
-If you choose the latter approach, you can never substitute in a different mint authority.
+:warning: Use `--additional-minters` flag to add a CSV of additional minter addresses to the Mint Authority Multisig.
+If you do not want to, you must specify `--only-oft-store true`.

 ### Update [layerzero.config.ts](./layerzero.config.ts)